isaacnmm/pestpolicy-hugo2XX/content/posts/best-tiller-for-raised-beds/index.md

 - Its compact and lightweight design makes it easily portable meaning you wont use a lot of energy to push it around.
 Storage is also made easy and less laborious.
 The v-grip on the handle ensures easy to grip for safe and convenient control when digging.
 Its easy to use and set up, owing to the handy instruction manual.
 The 3-step pull start system allows you to start your equipment in no time.
-Whats more, with this equipment, you can till your garden as far from the house as possible because it doesnt require any electrical cords.�The equipment also comes with a 2 years warranty.
+Whats more, with this equipment, you can till your garden as far from the house as possible because it doesnt require any electrical cords.The equipment also comes with a 2 years warranty.
 Pros:
 - Easy and convenient to use
 - Lightweight